Mind Games Camp (radio transcript)

 • Plenty of free time is built into the schedule!

 Instructors build confidence in Christianity as a reasonable faith, not one dependent on warm and fuzzy feelings.
-We believe there is no “silver bullet” evidence that will blow away objectors, but we can equip students to defend their faith with gentleness and respect (1 Pet.
-3:15).
+We believe there is no “silver bullet” evidence that will blow away objectors, but we can equip students to defend their faith with gentleness and respect (1 Peter 3:15).

 Mind Games Camp doesn’t just build confidence—it builds leaders.
 Alumni of Mind Games have gone on to become leaders on campus, in business, in politics, in ministry and in the military.
 Many students make lasting friendships with other Christ-followers from around the country who are serious about their faith.